-Dissemination of the project and research findings will be presented during the final DNP presentation on January 28, 2020.
+Dissemination of the project and research findings will be presented during the defense presentation in January 2020.
 This presentation at Rutgers University in Newark, New Jersey is open to the public for attendance.
-Project results will be shared with faculty and SRNAs during the Rutgers Nurse Anesthesia Program meetings in the Spring 2020 semester once the final DNP presentation is completed.
-A poster presentation will also be held at Rutgers School of Nursing on April 20, 2020 to disseminate project findings for students and faculty to view.
+Project results will be shared with faculty and SRNAs during the Rutgers Nurse Anesthesia Program meetings in the Spring 2020 semester once the defense presentation is completed.
+A poster presentation will also be held at Rutgers School of Nursing to disseminate project findings for SRNAs and faculty to view.